Picture This (2008 film)

-Picture This is a 2008 romantic comedy film directed by Stephen Herek.
+Picture This is a 2008 American romantic comedy television film directed by Stephen Herek.
 Starring Ashley Tisdale and Kevin Pollak, the film was released on July 13, 2008, on television by ABC Family, branded as an ABC Family Original Movie, and on July 22, 2008, on DVD.
 The film is produced by Metro-Goldwyn-Mayer and drew 5.3 million viewers.

 Plot

-The unpopular Mandy Gilbert (Ashley Tisdale) lives with her strict father Tom (Kevin Pollak), and has only two friends, Alexa (Lauren Collins) and Cayenne (Shenae Grimes).
-She is bullied and mocked by the popular girls at her high school, particularly Lisa Cross (Cindy Busby).
-Lisa happens to be the girlfriend of Mandy's dreamboy love, swim team captain Drew Patterson (Robbie Amell).
+The unpopular Mandy Gilbert lives with her strict father Tom and has only two friends, Alexa and Cayenne.
+She is bullied and mocked by the popular girls at her high school, particularly Lisa Cross.
+Lisa happens to be the girlfriend of Mandy's crush, swim team captain Drew Patterson.
 Mandy is about to turn 18 and wants her life to change.

 Mandy decides to try out for the swim team, but loses her glasses at the pool and falls in the water unconscious.
-When she awakens, she finds out Drew gave her CPR and they talk to each other.
+When she awakens, she learns that Drew gave her CPR and they talk to each other.
 Lisa thinks Mandy is a threat and tries to humiliate her by taking Drew to the pet shop where Mandy works.
-Instead, Drew does not care that Mandy works there and invites her to go out with him the next day.
+Instead, Drew is impressed by her knowledge of animals and invites her to hang out with him the next day.